matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 The back entrance to the hotel has a nice cement area for assembling bikes.

 From the Best Western, you can bike back to the airport (along the maglev train line) in order to take the train into Seoul.
-This section is over water and not bikeable.
+The trip from the airport to Seoul is over water and not bikeable.
-We took the all-stop train to Cheonga International City station, from which you can ride back to the Ara Lock start of the bike trail.
+We took the all-stop train to Cheonga International City station, from which you can ride back to the Ara West Lock start of the bike trail.
 You get on the bike trail _behind_ the Cheonga International City station stop (don't cross the parking lot).
+You can get your stamp book from the information center in that complex.

 ## Seoul